MPLLang/mpl/README.md

 Features:
-  * Support for the full Standard ML programming language, extended with primitives for task-based parallelism as well as data-parallel computations.
+  * Support for the full Standard ML programming language, extended with task-parallel and data-parallel primitives.
   * Whole-program compilation based on [MLton](http://www.mlton.org),
     with aggressive optimizations to achieve performance competitive with languages such as C/C++.
-  * Efficient memory representations, including untagged and unboxed native integers (signed and unsigned), reals (32-bit and 64-bit floating point), characters, and native arrays with unboxed elements.
+  * Efficient memory representations, including:
+      - Untagged and unboxed native integers and floating-point numbers.
+      - Flattened tuples and records.
+      - Native arrays with contiguous unboxed elements.
   * Simple and fast foreign-function calls into C, based on [MLtonFFI](http://mlton.org/ForeignFunctionInterface).
-  * Efficient support for both regular and irregular fine-grained parallelism, with provably efficient **automatic parallelism management** [[7](#wfra24)] to control the overheads of task creation.
+  * Support for both regular and irregular fine-grained parallelism, with provably efficient **automatic parallelism management** [[7](#wfra24)] to control the overheads of task creation.
   * Provably efficient parallel garbage collection based on **hierarchical memory management** and **disentanglement** [[1](#rmab16),[2](#gwraf18),[3](#wyfa20),[4](#awa21),[5](#waa22),[6](#awa23)].
-  * Support for large memory sizes and large core counts.
-MPL efficiently handles heap sizes of as much as 1TB or more, and scales to hundreds of cores.
+  * Support for large core counts and large memory sizes.
+MPL scales to hundreds of cores, and can efficiently handle heap sizes of as much as 1TB or more.

 MPL is being actively developed.
 If you are interested in contributing to the project, PRs are welcome!